 What is the best way to light lump charcoal?

-Electric staters, fire sticks, and hot air starters are available in the market, all good options to light a charcoal grill without lighter fluid.
+Electric staters, fire sticks, and hot air starters are all available on the market and are good options to light a charcoal grill without lighter fluid.

 A charcoal chimney is a simple and easy way to start charcoal briquettes or lump charcoal.
 The device is simple, a metal cylinder that can pack charcoal together while flames and hot air rise through the briquettes.